 Christy Rush-Levine confers with Cam, an eighth grader who seeks to understand the complexity of war through the experiences of main characters in novels.

-Ruth Ayres explains why conferring records that stay with kids are the most useful for teachers.
+Ruth Ayres explains why conferring records that stay with kids are useful for teachers.

 Get full access to all Choice Literacy article content